2015-2016 Halton Mentoring Program

-The program will run from October 2014 - June 2015.
+The Mentoring program will run from October 2015 - June 2016.
 Mentoring is a wonderful way to develop your skills, gain expertise in a new area and give back to the HR Community.
-Plus, you get to earn recertification points towards your CHRP.
+Plus, you get to earn CPD points towards your Recertification.

 If you have any questions, email: firstname.lastname@example.org

 MENTORING PROGRAM Mentor Mingle - October 15, 2015